 Education is fundamental to success when rolling out social technologies in a sales department.
-According to Gartner, a "provide and pray" approach to social tools has about a 90% failure rate.
-[ENDNOTE] Organizations must empower sales representatives with effective training in tools-based skills as well as education in social selling best practices.
+Organisations must empower sales representatives with effective training in tools-based skills as well as education in social selling best practices.
 Sellers must also have a practical understanding of the company's social media policies, especially in regulated industries.

-The primary goal of social media education in the sales department should be to operationalize social selling practices.
+The primary goal of social media education in the sales department should be to operationalise social selling practices.
 Sales leaders must help their teams move beyond ad hoc use of LinkedIn toward deliberate, integrated use of multiple social networks and tools throughout the sales process.
-When sales professionals start to leverage social media on a daily basis as part of a regular routine, departments can better measure and optimize these activities to move the needle on lead generation, sales cycle length, and deal size.
+When sales professionals start to leverage social media on a daily basis as part of a regular routine, departments can better measure and optimise these activities to move the needle on lead generation, sales cycle length, and deal size.

 To deliver results at the departmental level, a social selling education program must first enable the individual.
 Today's busy sales professionals are under pressure to make quota and keep up with rapid developments in nearly every industry.
-By providing them with self-paced, self-assessed education, organizations can empower sellers to develop advanced social selling capabilities without hampering ongoing activities.
-Many large, distributed sales organizations are now delivering on-demand training through scalable online platforms.
+By providing them with self-paced, self-assessed education, organisations can empower sellers to develop advanced social selling capabilities without hampering ongoing activities.
+Many large, distributed sales organisations are now delivering on-demand training through scalable online platforms.